As VCs pull back, Clearbanc launches a way for startups to get runway – TechCrunch

 “It’s great that people apply for [SBA loans], but it can take a long time,” D’Souza said.
 “There’s a huge backlog and it depends on your bank and what their systems are set up to do.”

 Almost exactly a year ago, Clearbanc’s co-founder Michele Romanow was talking in terms of IPOs and unicorns.
-Clearbanc Runway has noticeably less grandeur, as D’Souza was talking in terms of helping companies avoid shuttering or undergoing mass layoffs.
+Clearbanc Runway has gone noticeably less grandeur, as D’Souza was talking in terms of helping companies avoid shuttering or undergoing mass layoffs.

-The firm has loaned over $1 billion across 2,200 companies.
+The firm has invested, or dealt money into, over $1 billion across 2,200 companies.

 Clearbanc has traditionally pitched itself as a way for e-commerce founders to grow their startups without giving up as much ownership as a traditional equity deal would include.
 Now, the company is pitching itself as a way for all founders to stay afloat, as venture capital becomes less of an option across the world.

-Note: Update: Clearbanc has said that it cannot be legally considered a loaning platform due to a different financial structure from traditional loaning companies.
-The story has been updated to clarify this.